wikimedia/puppet-cdh/README.md

   make config changes in puppet, you must apply puppet and then manually restart the relevant services.
 - This module has only been tested using CDH 5.0.1 on Ubuntu Precise 12.04.2 LTS
-- Many of the above mentioned services are not yet implemented in v0.2.
-  See the v0.1 branch if you'd like to use these now.
 - Zookeeper is not puppetized in this module, as Debian/Ubuntu provides a different and suitable Zookeeper package.
 To puppetize Zookeeper Servers, See the [puppet-zookeeper](https://github.com/wikimedia/puppet-zookeeper) module.